galacticcouncil/Basilisk-XCM/README.md

 <br>

-> TIP: To find the code with the actual extrinsics being prepared, signed and sent look at Setup.js Lines 1500 to 2290. <br>Inside these lines and for each function we can find all events emitted during an XCM transfer e.g. Lines 2251 to 2277 along with any thrown errors e.g. Lines 2230 to 2245.
+> TIP: To find the code with the actual extrinsics being prepared, signed and sent, look at Setup.js Lines 1500 to 2290.
+Inside these lines and for each function we can find all events emitted during an XCM transfer e.g. Lines 2251 to 2277 along with any thrown errors e.g. Lines 2230 to 2245.
 <br>Since any of the Methods described above is a promise, when this resolves it returns a message with the Extrisnic Hash, Block Hash and XCMP message of the XCM transfer.

 <br>